Bob Bartolomeo

-Bob Bartolomeo is an American former football player and coach.
+Bob Bartolomeo (born 1954) is an American former football player and coach.
 In 2018, he retired as the head football coach at the University of Indianapolis (UIndy), a position he had held since 2010.
 He also served as the head football coach at Butler University from 1990 to 1991.

 Bartolomeo grew up in northwest Indiana and graduated in 1973 from Andrean High School in Merrillville.
 He went on to Butler University, where he spent 17 of the next 18 years as a student-athlete, graduate assistant, assistant coach, and ultimately head coach.
 The Bulldogs won the Indiana Collegiate Conference football championship in each of his four years on the team.
-A three-time letterwinner, he graduated with his bachelor’s degree in 1977.
+A three-time letterwinner at fullback, he graduated with his bachelor’s degree in 1977.

 Coaching career

 Butler

 Following his graduation, Bartolomeo remained at Butler for two seasons as a graduate assistant, earning a master’s degree in 1979.
 After he spent the 1979 season as an assistant coach at Roncalli High School in Indianapolis, he returned to Butler as a full-time assistant coach in 1980.
 He assumed the duties of defensive coordinator and recruiting coordinator in 1984, before becoming head coach in 1990, succeeding former teammate Bill Lynch.
 The following year, Bartolomeo led the Bulldogs to a Midwest Intercollegiate Football Conference (MIFC) title and a berth in the NCAA Division II football championship playoffs, earning honors as MIFC coach of the year and NCAA Division II Region III coach of the year.